The EAST SCITT Partnership takes the wellbeing of its trainee teachers very seriously.

 Once you have been accepted onto a programme, there are a number of options available for any trainee who feels they need support:

-- Your SCITT tutor and Subject/ Phase Specialist tutor: If you have any concerns, you can always approach either your assigned SCITT tutor or Subject / Phase specialist tutor for advice and support.
+- Your SCITT tutor and Subject/ Phase Lead: If you have any concerns, you can always approach either your assigned SCITT tutor or Subject / Phase Lead for advice and support.

 - Director of SCITT: We operate an open-door policy within the EAST SCITT Partnership.
 If you need to speak to Kerensa Carrick (Director of SCITT) about something that concerns you, please do.